pragtich/pragtich.github.com-nanoc/content/kippycam/Adding an I2C interface to the TL-WR703N.md

 **So now what? **

 Left over from
-[my experiments with compiling OpenWRT on OS X](Compiling gstreamer for C920 webcam.html) was a local compile directory that actually successfully compiles.
+[my experiments with compiling OpenWRT on OS X](../technology/Compiling gstreamer for C920 webcam.html) was a local compile directory that actually successfully compiles.
 So I went in there and did a `make menuconfig`.
 When I installed all the I2C stuff, it automatically